ReddyLab/CRADLE/README.md

 ```
 pip install cradle
 ```
-recommend to install the newest version.
+Recommend to install the newest version.

 2) Using git repository
 ```